nus-cs2113-AY2425S1/tp/docs/team/khsienkit.md

 * **New Feature**: Add ability to edit expenses
     * What it does: This feature introduces the ability to edit the price, description, category and date added for an added expense
-    * Justification: This is to allow a user to rectify a mistake rather than having to delete a particular expense and re-adding the correct expense.
+    * Justification: This is to allow the user to rectify a mistake rather than having to delete a particular expense and re-adding the correct expense.
 This is part of the basic CRUD functionality

+* **New Feature**: Add help command for user
+    * What it does: List down all commands, their parameters and their usage
+    * Justification: This is to allow the user to find out what all the commands are and how to use them

 * **New Feature**: Add support for recurring expenses
     * What it does: This feature allows the user to create, read, update and delete recurring expenses